 If you are looking for engineering jobs in Canada, you have come to the right place!
 The country needs more engineering professionals, and the job outlook is positive over the next few years.
-Understanding how the engineering industry works is necessary before you start pursuing an engineering career.
+Engineers are in high demand in Canada due to its aging workforce, projected retirements, population growth, and the need to complete large-scale infrastructure projects in progress.
+Knowledge of the professional environment is vital if you want to continue your engineering career in Canada.

 Engineering is a regulated profession in Canada and requires a license from one of Canada’s provincial or territorial engineering regulators.
 With a license from a regulating body, you can call yourself an engineer and use the title for your specific engineering career path.